readablesystems/sto/README.md

 - Latest C++ compiler with C++11 support
-  - If you use GNU C Compiler (`g++`), version 5.4 is minimum required, and version 7.2+ is preferred
+  - If you use GNU C Compiler (`g++`), version 5.4 is minimum required, and version 7.2+ is preferred.
 - GNU `autotools` (`autoconf` and `automake`) and GNU `make`
 - `cmake` 2.8+ (Optional)
 - jemalloc